-- that some of these workers will return to the labor force as the economy recovers from the impacts of the pandemic, consistent with pre-pandemic trends.47 - Need for replacement workers.
+- Need for replacement workers.
 The need for workers to replace retiring baby boomers will outpace job growth.
 Between 2018 and 2028, the Bureau of Labor Statistics (BLS) estimates that total employment in the United States will grow by about 8.4 million jobs.
 Over this same period, BLS forecasts an annual average of 19.7 million occupational openings, indicating that the number of job openings per year exceeds expected employment growth.
-About 78% of annual job openings are in occupations that do not require postsecondary education.48 - According to BLS, a majority of the fastest-growing occupations will require an academic degree, and on average, they will yield higher incomes than occupations that do not require a degree.
-The fastest-growing occupations requiring an academic degree will be nurse practitioners, agents and business managers, occupational therapy assistants, statisticians, physical therapist assistants, and information security analysts.
-Of the top 10 fastest-growing occupations, the top three do not require an academic degree-from 2020 to 2030, the fastest-growing occupations are projected to be motion picture projectionists, wind turbine service technicians, ushers and lobby attendants, nurse practitioners, and solar photovoltaic installers.
+About 78% of annual job openings are in occupations that do not require postsecondary education.48 - The importance of education as a determinant of wages and household income.
+According to BLS, a majority of the fastest-growing occupations will require an academic degree, and on average, they will yield higher incomes than occupations that do not require a degree.
+The fastest-growing occupations requiring an academic degree will be nurse practitioners, agents and business managers, occupational therapy assistants, statisticians, physical therapist assistants, and information security analysts.49 Of the top 10 fastest-growing occupations, the top three do not require an academic degree - from 2020 to 2030, the fastest-growing occupations are projected to be motion picture projectionists, wind turbine service technicians, ushers and lobby attendants, nurse practitioners, and solar photovoltaic installers.